 This Neurochemical segment is a five part series of the true tales living and working in Astoria, Queens.
-This excerpt has been conveniently written in chronological order for accurate effect, reality and reflect.
+This excerpt has been conveniently written in chronological order for accuracy, reality and reflection.

 Queens is a strange area as NYC areas go.
 On the surface and from a visitor’s perspective, all would seem normal.
 In fact, one might say: VERY NORMAL.
-While this shouldn’t be unusual all to concerned, in the same breath I’ll suggest that QUEENS NORMAL, should be very disconcerning.
-So if you dare to wear the lenses perscribed here and see the world as it really is, then this PIRATING IN QUEENS is for you.
+While this shouldn’t be unusual all to concerned, in the same breath I’ll suggest that QUEENS NORMAL, should be more to the point and also disconcerning.
+So if you dare to wear the lense perscribed here and see the QUEENS reality world as it, then this PIRATING IN QUEENS is for you.

 Often we read articles, stories or accounts which often contain exaggerations and tall tales to create drama.
-I didn’t have to do that here as the CASE STUDIES written you will read can be considered legal affidavits which I would gladly print, sign and have notarized.
-With that said, let me not ruin the strangeness of the following true stories before you’ve had a chance to actually read through the following accounts.
+I didn’t have to do that here as the following PIRATE STORIES here can be considered legal affidavits which I would gladly print, sign, have notarized presented and in a court of law.
+It means they’re true.
+With that said, let me not ruin the strangeness of the following stories before you’ve had a chance to actually read through the following accounts.